MichaelCurrin/dev-cheatsheets/cheatsheets/ci-cd/github-actions/jobs.md

 By default, jobs run in **parallel**.

-Here we setup a **sequence** of jobs.
+Here we set up a **sequence** of jobs.
 Each job only run if the previous one passed.

 [Job Needs](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobsjob_idneeds) docs.